 Reads the photon file or works on the photons stored in memory and produces a value for the HPD (Half Power Diameter).
 It finds the average position while excluding photons placed too far away and calculates the HPD around that point.
-For single reflection telescope this has only meaning for an on-axis
+For single reflection telescope this has only meaning for an on-axis observation.
+If the photon_file is not given, the contents of the memory ('Phs') is used.

-If called as a subroutine the results will be printed to the screen else the HPD value in mm will be returned.
+If called as a subroutine the results will be printed to the screen else the HPD value or for the chosen fraction in mm will be returned.